 The famous Daylesford Mill Market is just a short walk away, and the bustling foodie heart of the town is only a brisk walk along the road.
 Beautiful Daylesford Lake is also within walking distance.

 Despite its proximity to Daylesford attractions, however, Tasma House and Gardens feels quiet and secluded.
-The main house provides accommodation featuring four double bedrooms, two separate lounges, both with large flat screen LCD TVs with DVD players, two bathrooms with bathshower over, a music room with a grand piano, and a large kitchen and dining area which is suitable for running workshops or group activities.
+The main house provides accommodation featuring four double bedrooms, two separate lounges, both with large flat screen LCD TVs with DVD players, two bathrooms - one with bathshower over and the other with walk-in shower, a music room with a grand piano, and a large kitchen and dining area which is suitable for running workshops or group activities.

 Hydronic heating operates in the main house.